Mobile App market is surely one crowded space with millions of apps available for download on the Google Play Store and Apple app store combined.

 While App Ratings matter to a great extent, there can be a number of reasons affecting them.
 For a more detailed study on how the users are liking the apps your competitor has to offer, go to their reviews section.

-Reviews on Competitors’ Apps
+Step 7- Reviews on Competitors’ Apps

 App reviews are a great indicator of how successful an app is.
 And one of the most important stages of App Competitor Analysis.

-Look for complaints made by the users, especially the ones that are repetitive.
 Don’t forget to look out for recurring praises as well.
 If a competitive app has negative reviews saying that it is quite difficult to navigate, you should remember to keep your interface smooth and easy flowing.

-Combing through the reviews will tell you exactly what your potential customers’ pain points are and what is keeping them happy.
 With that information in hand, you can add more features into your mobile app development process or even plan an update plan at the back off.

-Competitor’s Strengths and Weaknesses
+Step 8- Competitor’s Strengths and Weaknesses

 Remember the much learned and talked about SWOT Analysis concept?
 While generally used for internal business analysis, you can use the concept for making a tab on your competitors’ as well.
 Use the Strength and Weakness part of the SWOT analysis for understanding what they have to offer on both these fronts.
 And, keep the Opportunity and Threat part on hold for now and come back to them at a later stage (when you are analyzing your brand).